nacht-falter/text-inspector/README.md

 ## Deployment

-- The project was deployed to [Heroku](https://heroku.com) using the [Code Institute mock terminal template](https://github.com/Code-Institute-Org/p3-template).
-The live version of the project can be found here: https://text-inspector.herokuapp.com
+- The project was initially deployed to [Heroku](https://heroku.com) using the [Code Institute mock terminal template](https://github.com/Code-Institute-Org/p3-template).
+This live demo is no longer available.
 - For the installation of NLTK in Heroku, a file named `nltk.txt` containing all NLTK modules to be installed [needs to be present in the root directory of the repository](https://devcenter.heroku.com/articles/python-nltk)
 - The necessary steps to deploy the project are:
 	- Clone or fork the repository.